iniquitybbs/iniquity/README.md

 ```

-Familiar with making event-driven, single page applications, Like with Vue.
-React or Angular?
-You can build fully reactive applications with iniquity 3 also...
+Familiar with making event-driven, single page applications like with Vue, React or Angular?
+You can build fully reactive applications with iniquity 3 also.

 ```typescript